microsoft/IoT-For-Beginners/3-transport/lessons/3-visualize-location-data/README.md

 Azure Maps is particularly useful for working with IoT devices.

 * Research some of the uses in the [Azure Maps documentation on Microsoft docs](https://docs.microsoft.com/azure/azure-maps/tutorial-iot-hub-maps?WT.mc_id=academic-17441-jabenn).
-* Deepen your knowledge of mapmaking and waypoints with [create your first route finding app with Azure Maps](https://docs.microsoft.com/learn/modules/create-your-first-app-with-azure-maps/?WT.mc_id=academic-17441-jabenn) self-guided learning module on Microsoft Learn.
+* Deepen your knowledge of map making and waypoints with the [create your first route finding app with Azure Maps self-guided learning module on Microsoft Learn](https://docs.microsoft.com/learn/modules/create-your-first-app-with-azure-maps/?WT.mc_id=academic-17441-jabenn).

 ## Assignment